History of Winchester Ammunition

 The Henry rifle was highly regarded during the civil war and gave the company, (reorganized with a new name: New Haven Arms) a large measure of popularity and recognition.
 Unfortunately, after a disagreement with led to reorganization by the company’s chief stockholder, Oliver Winchester.
 With a modified and improved version of the Henry rifle, Winchester Repeating Arms Company set out to forever change the way the world viewed firearms.

 World War II brought a high level of production back to Winchester.
-The M1 Garand and M1 carbine helped the company to recover some of the ground they had lost during the interwar years.
+The M1 Garand and M1 Carbine helped the company to recover some of the ground they had lost during the interwar years.
 This recovery was mild at best and because of rising labor costs and decreasing profit margins.
+The .308 Winchester was introduced in the 1950's and became the most influential cartridge the company has introduced to date.
 In the 1960's the company formed a new design group to take advantage of the newer manufacturing technology.
 This resulted in what are known as “pre” and “post” 1964 models.
 The “post-64” models were seen as being a lower quality product and are much less desired among Winchester collectors.

 Even with the popularity of the Winchester Model 70 rifle, Model 94 lever action rifle and Model 12 pump shotgun, Winchester couldn’t keep pace with the increase in labor cost and in 1980, the company was sold to its employees and incorporated as U.S. Repeating Arms.
 Olin, Winchester’s parent company, retained the rights to the name and continues to manufacture ammunition using the Winchester name.